iBcker/vno/README.md

-# for vno and modify for my blog
+# fork vno and modify for my blog